The Trust celebrates its founders as pioneers in environmental education, a 25 year-strong history, and announces new changes

 We were delighted to have most of the founding Trustees present to acknowledge at this celebration.
 As Trustee, Dee Turner, presented an overview of the Trust’s work in the last 25 years, I couldn't help but see these people as amazing pioneers.
 We take for granted that sustainability and environmental education are now mainstream concepts, but these leaders were well ahead of their time in the early 1990's.

 So our huge thanks to Graham Mosen, Brian Lonsdale, Graham Harris, Val Mosen, Nelle Rose, Ray Hope and Marion Hope, and supporters Barbara Londsdale and Bruce Miller for your vision and leadership, and also to the many people who have worked with so much passion and commitment to bring the Trust to where it is today.
 While it’s a challenging job, we intend to update our website to capture more of this rich history and the Trust’s work over this time as a means to share these achievements more widely.

-At the Anniversary event, our new General Manager, Kati Freeman, shared some of the current successes of the Trust, and I looked ahead to some exciting new initiatives in the pipeline for next year, including:
+At the Anniversary event, our new General Manager, Kati Freeman, shared some of the current successes of the Trust and looked ahead to some exciting new initiatives in the pipeline for next year, including: